MFHava/CWC/Readme.md

 Requirements
 ============
 CWC uses CMake as its build system and requires a conformant C++11 implementation.
-Some workarounds are employed to support partially conformat implementations (e.g. MSVC 2013 and GNU without Std.Regex) - these workarounds introduce additional dependencies!
+A library-only fallback to Boost is available if the used GNU implementation does not offer Std.Regex.
 If no workarounds are necessary, all static libraries of CWC depend only on the C++11 standard library.
-The included tools aswell as the unit tests always depend on Boost libraries.
+The included tools as well as the unit tests always depend on Boost libraries.